WAN Security

 Essentially, the vBond distributes connectivity information of the vManage/vSmarts to all WAN edge routers.

-The Cisco vBond also acts as a STUN server, allowing you to get around different types of Network Address Translation (NAT).
-So there are different types of NAT, and we need a unit or a device that can be aware of NAT and tell the WAN edge devices that this is your real IP and port, so when you build the control information, you make sure you have the correct address.
+The Cisco vBond also acts as a STUN server, allowing you to circumvent different types of Network Address Translation (NAT).
+There are different types of NAT, and we need a unit or device that can be aware of NAT and tell the WAN edge devices that this is your real IP and port.
+This way, when you build the control information, you ensure you have the correct address.

 The Cisco vSmart is the brain of the solution and facilitates fabric discovery.
-The Cisco vSmart performs the policy, routes, and key exchange.
+It performs policy, routes, and key exchange.
 In addition, all the WAN edge devices, physical or virtual, will build connectivity to multiple vSmart controllers in different regions for redundancy.

 So, the vSmart acts as a dissemination point that distributes data plane and application-aware routing policies to the WAN edge routers.
 It’s like an enhanced BGP route reflector (RR) but reflects much more than routes, such as policy, control, and security information.
 This drastically reduces complexity and offers a highly resilient architecture.

 These devices connect to the control plane security with TLS or DTLS tunneling.
-You can choose this when you are setting up your SD-WAN.
-All of this is configured via the vManage.
+You can choose this when you set up your SD-WAN.
+All of this is configured via vManage.

-Then we have the data plane that could be physical and virtual—known as your WAN edge that is responsible for moving packets.
+Then, we have the data plane—physical or virtual—known as your WAN edge, which is responsible for moving packets.
 It no longer has to deal with the complexity of a control pane on the WAN side, such as BGP configurations and maintaining peering relationships.
 Of course, it would help if you still had a control pane on the LAN site, such as route learning via OSPF.
 But on the WAN side, all the complex peerings have been pushed into the vSmart controllers.

-The WAN edge device establishes as DLTS or TLS tunnels to the SD-WAN control plane that consists of the vSmart controllers.
+The WAN edge device establishes DLTS or TLS tunnels to the SD-WAN control plane, which consists of the vSmart controllers.
 In addition to the DTLS and TLS tunnel, the WAN edge creates a secure control plane with the vSmarts and Cisco’s purpose-built Overlay Management Protocol (OMP).

 OMP is the enhanced routing protocol for SD-WAN.
-You can add a lot of extensions to OMP to enhance the SD-WAN fabric.
-It is a lot more intelligent than a standard routing protocol.
+You can add many extensions to OMP to enhance the SD-WAN fabric.
+It is much more intelligent than a standard routing protocol.

 vManage is the UI you can use for Day 0, Day 1, and Day 2 operations.
 All policies, routing, and QoS security are configured in vManage.
 Then, vManage pushes this directly to the WAN edge or the vSmart.
 It depends on what you are looking for.

-If you reconfigure a box, such as an IP address, this could get pushed down directly to the box with NETCONF; however, if you change the policy to a remote site.
-That does not get pushed down via the vManage.
+If you reconfigure a box, such as an IP address, this could be pushed down directly to the box with NETCONF; however, changing the policy to a remote site does not get pushed down via the vManage.
 So, in the case of advanced configurations, the vSmart will carry out some path calculation and push this down in a state mode to the WAN Edge.

-So now we have started to secure the fabric, and everything is encrypted for the control plane side of things.
+We have started to secure the fabric, and everything is encrypted for the control plane.
 But before we get into the data plane security, we must look at physical security.
 So here, we need to address device and software authentication.
-How can you authenticate a Cisco authentic device and make sure that Cisco OS runs on that device?
+How can you authenticate a Cisco device and make sure that Cisco OS runs on that device?
 Unfortunately, many counterfeit devices are produced, but those, when booted up, will not even load.

 In the past, many vulnerabilities were found in the IOS classic routes.
 We had, for example, runtime infection and static infection.
 Someone could access the devices and modify them for all of these to be successful.
 With some vulnerabilities, it contacted C&C servers when the router came online.
 So, Malware in IOS is a real threat.
 There was a security breach that affected the line cards.

-However, now Cisco is authenticating Cisco hardware and Cisco software.
-And this is done with Cisco Trust Anchor modules.
-We also need to secure the OS, which is done with Cisco Secure Boot.
+However, now Cisco authenticates Cisco hardware and software with Cisco Trust Anchor modules.
+We also need to secure the OS with Cisco Secure Boot.

 So you only need a single peering to the vSmart, which allows you to scale horizontally.
 On top of this, we have OMP.
 It was designed from the ground up to be very extensive and to carry values that mean something to SD-WAN.
 It is not just used to replace a routing protocol; it can do much more than have IP prefixes.
 It can take the keys, policy information, service insertion, and multicast node information.